PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ### Device update

-You update the device's root file system (rootfs) and applications.
-Update of boot loaders, the Linux Kernel and other components will be supported in later versions.
+You can update the device's root file system (rootfs) and applications.
+Update of boot loaders, the Linux kernel and other components will be supported in later versions.

 Device update uses the `mbl-firmware-update-manager`: